prvdmwrong/prvdmwrong/README.md

 <a href="CHANGELOG.md">Changelog</a>
 </div>

-Prvd 'M Wrong is a game framework for a next-generation Roblox.
+Prvd 'M Wrong is a service provider framework for a next-generation Roblox.

 Sounds boring.
 Let's try again.